i'm a drug addict

 "I'm a drug addict"

 Everyone thought I was making a joke or trying to swing attention onto me... or something.
 No-one believed my seriousness when I confessed to being a drug addict.
-But I was deadly serious.
+And yet I was deadly serious.

 Because here's the thing.

-I have a couple of dis-eases for which I need to take drugs every day and have an infusion every 9 weeks.
+I have a couple of dis-eases for which I need to take drugs almost every day as well as receiving an infusion every 10 weeks.
 If I were to stop taking these drugs without some kind of plan B (which I'm trying to put in place) my body would simply fall apart and I would not be able to live the life I currently enjoy.
-I would become housebound, I would be in constant pain, I would have no energy, I would be alive (for a time at least) in body but not in spirit.
+I would become housebound, I would be in constant pain, I would have no energy, I would be alive (for a time at least) in body, not in spirit.

-My life, at the moment, literally depends on these drugs.
+My life, at the moment and for many years, literally depends on these drugs to function and stay alive.

 And I'm not alone.